New Keyboard Shield

 };

-This way, users can select a different layout by overriding the zmk,physical-layout
+If you define multiple physical layouts, users can select a different layout by overriding the zmk,physical-layout

-However, if all of your physical layouts use the same kscan
+If all of your physical layouts use the same kscan

 node under the hood, you can skip setting the kscan

-layout and instead assign the zmk,kscan
+property on each layout and instead assign the zmk,kscan

-chosen node to your single kscan instance.
+chosen node to your single kscan instance:

 Default Keymap

 Each keyboard should provide a default keymap to be used when building the firmware, which can be overridden and customized by user configs.
-For "shield keyboards", this should be placed in the boards/shields/<shield_name>/<shield_name>.keymap

-file.
 The keymap is configured as an additional devicetree overlay that includes the following:

 / {